The Lunch ProEst. 2020 · The Lunch Pro since 2023

 Can I use regular pasta instead of zucchini noodles?

-You can, but the carb count will jump significantly—from 8g net carbs to 40-50g per serving.
-If you’re managing blood sugar or following keto, stick with the zoodles.
-Shirataki noodles or cauliflower rice are also great low-carb alternatives.
+You can, but the carb count jumps from about 8g net carbs to 40 to 50g per serving.
+To keep things low carb, stick with zoodles, or try shirataki noodles or cauliflower rice as alternatives.

 How do I keep the zucchini noodles from getting watery?